Author: Negin M. Khorasani

 Many years ago, I started practicing meditation and later was trained in India for teaching it.
 I started working with people and supporting them to go within and connect with their heart and to explore their inner world.
 I have dived deep into self-inquiry both in practice and through related literature.
 I explored philosophy, psychology and mystic literature.
 I learned that dealing with fears, hesitations and discontentment as well as following our deep longings is an integral part of this inner work.
 Only through following the thread of our hesitations and facing our fears are we able to embrace a more expanded version of ourselves and move toward our full potential.

-We have started the process of our drawing, we kept sketching, putting our imagination on paper, then adding colours to it and bringing more life into it.
+I have started the process of my drawing with the support of the community of friends and collaborators, we kept sketching, putting our imagination on paper, then adding colours to it and bringing more life into it.
 We kept polishing it and have been enjoying watching it coming to life.
 Like any creative process, it has been filled with moments of inspiration, moments of not knowing what to do next, moments of feeling stuck and moments of magic and miracles which have unfolded before us.
 We are enjoying our creation as we go forward with it.
 We are amazed at times with the expansion that is happening inside and outside as is the case in any act of bravery.
 We have been inspired and humbled by the encouragements and enthusiasm we have been showered with by all of you.
 We believe it will both inspire and force us to change our patterns and to break out of our proverbial boxes into becoming more and more each day.

 Now, I am inviting you to look at the areas of your blank sheet syndrome.
 What are your hesitations and fears?
 What are you keeping in your desk drawer for an unknown future?
 What are the things that you secretly keep loving and longing for but don’t dare to act upon them?
 Beware of storing them for too long.
 The flood of time may ruin its beauty and freshness forever.
 Suddenly it may get too late and the opportunity lost forever.
 Don’t leave it for later.
 Don’t leave it to chance or the favors of others to create the opportunity for you.